vdaas/vald/docs/contributing/coding-style.md

 ## Test

-The testing guideline has 3 important rules for the coding quality and readability:
+The testing guideline has three essential rules for coding quality and readability:

 1. Use Table-Driven-Test
 1. Keep code coverage over 85%